#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #kingdom #faith #metoo #sexualassault #predators

 And today, eight years later, I’m still crying about it.
 That whole situation is a part of why I tried to kill myself with those pills.
 And I don’t say this for sympathy.
 I say it because there’s no such thing as “just” or “only” or “at least it wasn’t” when it comes to harassment, assault, and abuse of any kind.
 Some people might be able to heal quite well from their experiences, whether or not they are acknowledged or validated or supported by anyone else.
 I’m happy for them.
 The more healed people, the better.
 And I’m truly sorry for those who have gone through more than me.
 Bigger things than me.
 More frequent, more severe, more traumatic, more, more, more.
 It’s those big stories that make the news, and get the most sympathy and outrage.
 And those survivors deserve it.
 If they feel they can share their story like that, then that’s amazing.

 But it’s us, the lonely onlies, that fall through the cracks.
-Our “only” stories are grey, misty, and way too easily to rationalize.
+Our “only” stories are grey, misty, and way too easy to rationalize.
 What happens to us is just under the radar of what most people would care about, so there’s no point in reporting it, or trying to get any help, because there are other souls out there who have experienced so much more damage.
 But for us, it’s death by a thousand papercuts.
 Because we can’t speak up or get help.
 It’s a thousand little lewd comments, unwanted but innocent enough touches, men feeling that we owe them something.
 It’s gotten to the point where I can just tell how a conversation with a strange man I meet about town is going to go.
 They get this look in their eyes.
 They sidle up to you.
 Because I’m black, for me it always starts with asking where I’m from.
 Really from.
 And I smile politely and say I’m from Quebec, and try to evade the question, because that’s how I was taught.
 Or, maybe it’s being called an “Amazon” by a group of guys as I walk down the street.

 It’s wondering why all these creeps pay so much attention to me when normal men my own age want nothing to do with me.